 Now let us focus on what drives the Price Action Bias Signals.

 We often profess our love for a few technical indicators in our forecasts and they play an important role here too.
 Support and resistance regions and bollinger bands are our main considerations.
 The direction and intensity of the approaching momentum are considered too.
-We are not using these indicators as part of a textbook for forex trading but rather due to our observations that these technical indicators yield frequent impacts to the price action.
+We are not using these indicators as part of a textbook for forex trading.
+From our observations, these technical indicators yield frequent impacts to the price action.
 For example, a head and neck shoulders usually unfolds less often than a bounce upon reaching a support.

 A core component of our analysis focuses on sentiments.
 The market is ultimately driven by the participants and hence ignoring this fact will often bring much challenges to forex trading plans.
 For example, a worse than expected US Non-Farm Payroll may result in the US dollar unexpectedly gaining due to underlying risk aversion.
 We leverage on our analytical data from the Retail Forex Traders Sentiments Analysis, Major Currency Pairs Analysis (these are also found in our premium analysis) and augment the information with chart observations.
 For example, dips that are making lower lows or a currency pair that is simply consolidating for the past month.